mehulsingh750-dev/University/BIOL 1101/Chapter 10.md

 	- Genes
 		- Sequences of nucleotides in DNA
 		- Arranged linearly in chromosomes
-	- For Mendel's 7 characters, they all assorted independently
+	- For Mendel's 7 characters, they all assorted independently but this is **NOT** the case for all genes
+	- Some genes are inherited together becayse they are on the same chromosme
+		- Means they are lin